idlehandle/multiwin/README.md

 - add logger
 - add config to save lock statuses
 - Some extra window management - always on top
-- add tooltip style hover text over window names that have been truncated (maybe in status bar)
 - process monitor to see Mem/CPU usage on processes